 This contract (WC 1198) has now seen 44 extra work orders, which has more than doubled its original bid cost of $10.5 million to $24 million.
 The EWOs on this contract stretch back to April 2010.

 The practice of adding work orders onto existing contracts – rather than going through the competitive bidding process – has been detailed by The Brew (here and here) and was criticized last year by City Auditor Robert L.McCarty.

-But the orders continue to be brought before the Board of Estimates – and approved.
+But EWOs continue to be brought before the Board of Estimates – and continue to be approved.

 Three Contracts to RK&K

-The five-member board, led by City Council President Bernard C. “Jack” Young and Mayor Stephanie Rawlings-Blake, also approved the following:
+The five-member board, controlled by Mayor Stephanie Rawlings-Blake, also approved the following:

 • $5 million to Digitech Corp. for ambulance billing services, rejecting a protest (here) by Xerox, the current vendor.